coinhub-uit/mobile/README.md

 [![IOS](https://img.shields.io/badge/ios-universal-f38ba8?style=for-the-badge&logo=apple&logoColor=cdd6f4)](../../releases/latest/download/coinhub.ipa)

 > [!NOTE]
-> The IPA is usign.
+> The IPA is unsigned.
 You need to sign it before installing.
 Or you can install with Trollstore, Jailbreak, etc...

 ---